Since 2002

 HIPAA Compliance Services for Healthcare Providers in Chicago, IL

-Stratify IT has worked with healthcare organizations and their technology vendors since 2002.
-For Chicago-area providers, that means building compliance programs that map HIPAA requirements against Illinois state obligations, not just applying a federal template.
-If you're unsure where your current posture stands, a structured risk analysis is the most useful starting point.
+Stratify IT has been building compliance programs for healthcare organizations and their technology vendors since 2002.
+For Chicago-area providers, that means mapping HIPAA requirements against Illinois state obligations rather than stopping at the federal floor.
+If you cannot say with confidence where your posture stands today, start with a structured risk analysis.
 Contact us to discuss a scoped engagement.

 Healthcare Organizations We Work With in the Chicago Area

 HIPAA applies across the full spectrum of covered entities and their business associates.
-The compliance requirements are consistent, but the operational realities differ significantly by organization type.
-We work across the following segments in the Chicago metro area.
+The rulebook reads the same for every covered entity.
+The operating problems do not.
+We work across the following segments in the Chicago metro area, including the Streeterville hospital district, the Illinois Medical District on the Near West Side, and suburban health systems across Cook, DuPage, and Lake Counties.

 Major Health Systems and Hospital Networks